thojmr/PregnancyPlus/README.md

 ## FAQ - Troubleshooting
 - Q: Where do I put the PregnancyPlus.dll?
-    - A: It should end up under <Root game folder>/BepinEx/Plugins/xx_PregnancyPlus.dll
+    - A: It should end up under {Root game folder}/BepinEx/Plugins/xx_PregnancyPlus.dll
 - Q: Some of the sliders are not working?
-    - A: Disable "Balloon" plugin config option since it disables some sliders.
-Then try adjusting your 'Move Z' slider to make sure it is not outside your characters body.
+    - A: First disable "Balloon" Plugin Config option since it ignores some sliders.
+Then try adjusting your 'Move Y' slider to make sure it is not outside your characters body.
+Third, make sure P+ gameplay is enabled in Plugin Config, and on the character card (It will be by default)
 - Q: The belly size is suddenly changing when the character moves, or I slightly adjust a slider.
     - A: The default belly size is calculated based on the hip and rib bone width.
 In rare cases It can be due to strange character animations.
 - Q: There is no slider effect when the character has no legs.